alexpmarks7/EventsProject/ReadME.md

 ## *Definition_of_Done*

-- [ ] Database is generated and populated
+- [x] Database is generated and populated
-- [ ] All MVP Project User Stories have been coded to be functional
+- [x] All MVP Project User Stories have been coded to be functional
-- [ ] All code is tested and refactored
+- [ ] All code is tested and refactored   (*code is tested, but didn't manage to refactor*)

-- [ ] GUI front end is usable and interacts with all CRUD operations, and is bug free
+- [x] GUI front end is usable and interacts with all CRUD operations, and is bug free

-- [ ] Code is well commented and readable
+- [x] Code is well commented and readable

 - [ ] Product has been reviewed and approved

-- [ ] Class diagram is updated
+- [x] Class diagram is updated

-- [ ] ReadME.md file is written and clear
+- [x] ReadME.md file is written and clear

-- [ ] All documentation is uploaded to GitHub
+- [x] All documentation is uploaded to GitHub

 - [ ] Presentation is well planned and ready to be delivered